Godolphin Arabian: Origins

-The Godolphin Arabian was foaled about 1724 in Yemen and moved several times before reaching England.
+The Godolphin Arabian was foaled about 1724, possibly in Yemen and moved several times before reaching England.
 At some early age, he was exported, probably via Syria, to the stud of the bey of Tunis.
 From there he was given to Louis XV of France in 1730.
 It is believed he was a present from monarch to monarch.
 Not valued by his new French owner, it is believed he was used as a carthorse.

 The horse was then imported from France by Edward Coke and sent to his stud at Longford Hall, Derbyshire, where he remained until the death of his owner in 1733.

 He was bequeathed to Roger Williams, "proprietor of the St. James's Coffee House", who inherited Coke's stallions.
 He was bought by the 2nd Earl of Godolphin, and placed at his stud at Wandlebury, Cambridgeshire, until his death on Christmas Day 1753.
 A stone marks his grave under the archway of the stable block of Wandlebury House.